apache/flink/docs/dev/stream/state.md

 (as we will see later, you can create several states, and they have to have unique names so that you can reference them), the type of the values that the state holds, and possibly a user-specified function, such as a `ReduceFunction`.
-Depending on what type of state you want to retrieve, you create either a `ValueStateDescriptor`, a `ListStateDescriptor` or a `ReducingStateDescriptor`.
+Depending on what type of state you want to retrieve, you create either a `ValueStateDescriptor`, a `ListStateDescriptor`, a `ReducingStateDescriptor` or a `FoldingStateDescriptor`.

 State is accessed using the `RuntimeContext`, so it is only possible in *rich functions*.
 Please see [here]({{ site.baseurl }}/dev/api_concepts#rich-functions) for